 Rancilio Silvia Review + Modding Options & the New Silvia Pro

-Yes there are more home barista machines on the market these days, but when it comes to getting towards commercial grade, single boiler machines intended for home use, there still isn’t a huge amount of competition.
+Yes there are more home barista machines on the market these days, however when it comes to getting towards commercial grade, single boiler machines intended for home use, there still isn’t a huge amount of competition.

 It quickly became a success, and there have been a few tweaked versions over the years, the latest being the Rancilio Silvia E V6 2020 – and this is the version I’m reviewing.

-Nearly all home barista espresso coffee machines (with a couple of exceptions) have brew boilers and are either single boiler, heat exchanger or dual boiler.
+Nearly all home barista espresso machines (with a couple of exceptions) have brew boilers and are either single boiler, heat exchanger or dual boiler.

 These are thermocoil machines, by the way, mildly more reliable and better performing, more modern version of the thermoblock which have a copper coil inside the block as opposed to the water running through a coil shaped channel in the block.